cjellick/toc/proposals/sandbox/k3s.md

 _What are the performance goals and results?
 What performance tradeoffs have been made?
 What is the resource cost?_

+We've used the Kubernetes scale tests to judge performance and help users size their k3s instances.
+This is documented here: https://rancher.com/docs/k3s/latest/en/installation/installation-requirements/#cpu-and-memory

 _What is the CI/CD system?
 Are there code coverage metrics?
 What types of tests exist?_

 - Drone is the CI system.
 PRs are exercised here: https://drone-pr.rancher.io/rancher/k3s
 - We largely leverage the Sonobuoy test suites from Kubernetes.
 Additionally, we are currently developing automated tests for exercising the different installation configurations possible with k3s.

 _Is there documentation?_

 Yes, it is currently hosted at https://rancher.com/docs/k3s/latest/en/

 _How is it deployed?_

 k3s is deployed as a single binary on one or more machines.
 This is covered in detail in the documentation.

 _How is it orchestrated?_

 k3s is orchestrated by sharing a regisration token and URL between nodes in the cluster.
 A node joins the cluster by hitting the registration URL with the shared token.

-_How will the project benefit from acceptance into the CNCF?_ k3s will benefit from accpetance into the CNCF by seeing wider adoption and contributions.
+_How will the project benefit from acceptance into the CNCF?_

+k3s will benefit from accpetance into the CNCF by seeing wider adoption and contributions.
 Organizations that put a high value on vendor-neutral platforms will see that k3s is a succesful opensource technology that goes beyond a singal company.

 _Has a security assessment by the security SIG been done?
-If n_ot, what is the status/progress of the assessment?_
+If not, what is the status/progress of the assessment?_

-Not yet.
+No.